asaarloos/Course---HTML-CSS/README.md

 # Course - HTML & CSS

-This project excistes of one project and exercises done.
+This project contains a project and exercises of HTML & CSS Course of SuperSimpleDev .

 ## Introduction